DETAILED ACTION

 obtain route information indicating a travel route, among a plurality of travel routes, of a vehicle to a destination, map information corresponding to the travel route, and positioning data from a sensor indicative of actual location information indicating an actual location of the vehicle;

-wherein the one or more processors are configured to recalculate the expected time of arrival, the expected time of passage, and the time slot in response to changes in the positioning data during a running period for which the vehicle runs on the travel route [mental process/step]; and
+wherein the one or more processing circuits are configured to recalculate the expected time of arrival, the expected time of passage, and the time slot in response to changes in the positioning data during a running period for which the vehicle runs on the travel route [mental process/step];

-provide an external device with scheduling information indicating the recommended time slot for dialogue.
+provide an external device with scheduling information indicating the recommended time slot for dialogue; and

 The examiner submits that the foregoing bolded limitation(s) constitute a “mental process” because under its broadest reasonable interpretation, the claim covers performance of the limitation in the human mind.
-For example, “identify … a section between output points of successive voice navigation…” in the context of this claim encompasses a driver of a vehicle determining that they will not receive voice navigation instructions between receiving instructions to enter and exit an upcoming highway.
+For example, “identify … a first output point of a first voice navigation and a second output point of a second voice navigation…” and “identify … a section between the first output point and the second output point…” in the context of this claim encompasses a driver of a vehicle determining that they will not receive voice navigation instructions between receiving instructions to enter and exit an upcoming highway.
 “Estimate … an expected time of arrival…” and “recalculate the expected time of arrival…” in the context of this claim encompasses the driver continuously estimating how long it will take them to reach the highway entry and exit, based on the traffic conditions they observe.
 Accordingly, the claim recites at least one abstract idea.

 101 Analysis – Step 2A, Prong Two